appdev-lessons/refactoring-msm-queries-1/content.md

 pp jw
 ```
 {: .repl #say_my_name title="Say my name" points="1"}

-#### Doing rather than reading

-If you're feeling the urge to try out the Ruby that you're reading about — great!

-[Click here to create a blank Gitpod workspace](http://gitpod.io/#https://github.com/appdev-projects/helloruby).
-Then, create a new file, type the Ruby you want to experiment with into it, and run it from a Terminal tab with `ruby YOUR_FILENAME`.

-For example, I created a file called `experiment.rb` and am running it with the Terminal command `ruby experiment.rb` to see my output. **Don't forget to turn on Autosave**, and to print your output with the `p` method — it's been a while, I know!

 ### Using existing instance methods when defining new instance methods